ppy/osu-wiki/news/2025/2025-02-18-community-choice-2024-results.md

 [![](/wiki/shared/news/2025-02-18-community-choice-2024-results/train-of-thought.jpg)](https://osu.ppy.sh/beatmapsets/2155531)

-Composed and mapped for the osu!taiko World Cup 2024, [**Cansol - Train of Thought**](https://osu.ppy.sh/beatmapsets/2155531) by seasoned mappers ::Nurend::{ user=9905079 } and [uone](https://osu.ppy.sh/users/5321719) brought a creative and challenging experience that resonated with tournament players and mappers alike, earning it the top spot for the *Mapper's Favourite* pick.
+Composed and mapped for the osu!taiko World Cup 2024, [**Cansol - Train of Thought**](https://osu.ppy.sh/beatmapsets/2155531) by seasoned mappers ::Nurend::{ user=9905079 } and ::uone::{ user=5321719 } brought a creative and challenging experience that resonated with tournament players and mappers alike, earning it the top spot for the *Mapper's Favourite* pick.

 #### Finalists